 - 1/2 cup fresh herbs chopped

-- Combine the water and the sugar in the bowl of your Kitchen Aid mixer.
+- Combine 1/2 cup warm (110 degree) water and the sugar in the bowl of your Kitchen Aid mixer.
 Sprinkle the yeast on surface of the water and let sit until bubbly.
 Add the milk, egg, oil and tomato paste to this mixture.
 With a paddle attachment, mix on low speed until just blended.

 - In a large bowl, mix the flour, salt and herbs.
 Add this to Tomato and yeast mixture.
 Mix until blended.
 Cover and let this rest for 10 minutes (autolyse stage)

-- Switch to the dough hook attachment and knead until resistance is felt, adding additional flour or cool water as needed.
+- Switch to the dough hook attachment and knead until resistance is felt, adding additional flour and cool water as needed.

 - Remove dough and place it in a large bowl that has been coated with cooking spray.
 Turn the dough once to coat.
 Cover with plastic wrap and leave to rise until doubled.
 About an hour.